-Edoardo Campanella 12 August 2014
+Edoardo Campanella, Tuesday, August 12, 2014

 Separatism is on the rise in Europe.
 This column argues that, while the Eurozone Crisis is certainly reinforcing regional tensions, the underlying causes are globalisation and the deepening of the European project.
 Independence campaigners want access to the larger European market, while unfettering their regions from the centralised control of national governments.
 Renegotiating the terms of the relationship between national and regional governments is preferable to resorting to political threats or the use of force.

 Fernando A Broner, Aitor Erce, Alberto Martin, Jaume Ventura, Wednesday, July 23, 2014

 Since 2010, Eurozone periphery countries have faced severe debt problems and falling credit to the private sector.
 This column interprets these events with a theory that has three main ingredients.
 First governments can favour domestic creditors.
 Second, public debt trades in secondary markets so debt holdings shift from foreign to domestic residents.
 Third, due to private financial frictions, this shift crowds out private investment and growth.